axone-protocol/contracts/docs/axone-objectarium.md

 StoreObject store an object to the bucket and make the sender the owner of the object.
 The object is referenced by the hash of its content and this value is returned.
 If the object is already stored, it is a no-op.
 It may be pinned though.

-The "pin" parameter specifies if the object should be pinned for the sender.
-In such case, the object cannot be removed (forget) from the storage.
+The "pin" parameter specifies whether the object should be pinned for the sender.
+Pinning an object ensures it is protected from being removed from storage, making it persistent and guaranteeing its indefinite accessibility.
+It’s important to note that pinning is optional; objects can be stored without pinning.
+However, be aware that non-pinned objects can be removed from the storage by anyone at any time, making them no longer accessible.

 The "compression_algorithm" parameter specifies the algorithm for compressing the object before storing it in the storage, which is optional.
 If no algorithm is specified, the algorithm used is the first algorithm of the bucket configuration limits.
 Note that the chosen algorithm can save storage space, but it will increase CPU usage.
 Depending on the chosen compression algorithm and the achieved compression ratio, the gas cost of the operation will vary, either increasing or decreasing.